-My idea was to write an app that is simple enough to be beginner friendly so anyone can learn to write simple music peaces without knowing complex note notations and also have an open source note sharing system where users build melodies on top off or inspired by other users melodies.
+My idea was to write an app that is simple enough to be beginner-friendly so anyone can learn to write simple music pieces without knowing complex note notations and also have an open-source note sharing system where users build melodies on top off or inspired by other users melodies.

-Works best on desktop with chrome in full screen repl view.
+Works best on a desktop with chrome in full-screen repl view.

 I noticed another problem: